hypothesis/h/docs/hacking/install.rst

     the inclusion of non-SSL content.

-If you are making changes to the client, or the JavaScript code or styles for the service, you may find it useful to install Gulp_ and run the `watch` task.
+If you are making changes to the client, or the JavaScript code or styles for the service, you may find it useful to run `gulp watch`.
 This will automatically rebuild the assets whenever the source files change.

 .. code-block:: bash

-    npm install -g gulp-cli
     gulp watch

 When `gulp watch` is running, you can visit http://localhost:3000